Special Educational Needs and Disabilities Report (SEND)

 • Advice on how to support learning at home

-• Individual pupil/ teacher conversations
+• Individual children/ teacher conversations

 • Mentor e.g. adult or peer mentoring